-After much experimenting, I’ve finally have a recipe for how to make seitan strips or setian chunks.
+After much experimenting, I finally have a recipe for how to make seitan strips or seitan chunks.
 This is a pretty basic base recipe – as I like to marinate my seitan strips or fry them in spices in a pan before adding them to a stew or similar.
-So the recipe itself does not call for that many ingredients as for example my spicy seitan sausages.
+So the recipe itself does not call for that many ingredients, not compared to my spicy seitan sausages.
 But you can add more to the actual liquid if you want to add more flavour.

 The most complicated step in this is probably the glazing of the onions :)